contao/docs/docs/manual/performance/http-caching.en.md

 {{% /notice %}}

 {{% notice info %}}
-This entire article applies to Contao **4.9** and later.
-Previous versions also have caching mechanisms, but they are not nearly as efficient, so we have not documented how caching works for the older versions.
+This whole article refers to Contao **4.9** and higher.
+Previous versions also have caching mechanisms, but they are not nearly as efficient, so we have not documented how the caching works for the older versions.
+{{% /notice %}}

-The greatest performance gain in any application is achieved by not having to start it at all, in other words: We want the output that Contao generates to be saved and delivered directly the next time it is called without having to start Contao.
+The greatest performance gain in any application can be achieved by not having to start it at all, in other words: We want the output that Contao generates to be saved and delivered the next time it is called without having to start Contao.

-Contao uses the Hypertext Transfer Protocol (HTTP) - the backbone of the Internet.
+Contao relies on the Hypertext Transfer Protocol (HTTP) - the backbone of the Internet.

-Why should Contao reinvent the wheel when [smart people](https://tools.ietf.org/html/rfc2616) thought about caching of HTTP replies [when HTTP/1.1 was introduced in 1999](https://tools.ietf.org/html/rfc2616)?
+Why should Contao reinvent the wheel when [smart people](https://tools.ietf.org/html/rfc2616) thought about caching HTTP replies [when HTTP/1.1 was introduced in 1999](https://tools.ietf.org/html/rfc2616)?

 ## HTTP

 Back to the basics, then.
-To understand how HTTP caching can be configured in Contao, let's take a look at how HTTP and therefore the whole Internet and the communication of many other devices works:
+To understand how HTTP caching can be configured in Contao, let's take a quick look at how HTTP, and therefore the entire Internet and the communication of many other devices, works:

-{{<mermaid align="left">}}sequenceDiagramParticipant ClientParticipant ServerClient-&gt;&gt;Server: Request (Request)Server-&gt;&gt;Client: Response {{< /mermaid >}}
+{{<mermaid align="left">}}sequenceDiagramParticipant ClientParticipant ServerClient-&gt;&gt;Server: Request (Request)Server-&gt;&gt;Client: Answer (Response){{< /mermaid >}}

-It is a fact that any number of other intermediaries (so-called "proxies") can be connected in between, which is not only conceivable but also very common:
+In principle, any other intermediaries (so-called "proxies") can be connected in between, which is not only conceivable but also very common:

-{{<mermaid align="left">}}sequenceDiagramParticipant ClientParticipant Proxy 1participant Proxy 2participant ServerClient-&gt;&gt;Proxy 1: RequestProxy 1-&gt;&gt;Proxy 2: RequestProxy 2-&gt;&gt;Server: RequestServer-&gt;&gt;Proxy 2: ResponseProxy 2-&gt;&gt;Proxy 1: ResponseProxy 1-&gt;&gt;Client: Response%%62%
+{{<mermaid align="left">}}sequenceDiagramParticipant ClientParticipant Proxy 1participant Proxy 2participant ServerClient-&gt;&gt;Proxy 1: RequestProxy 1-&gt;&gt;Proxy 2: RequestProxy 2-&gt;&gt;Server: RequestServer-&gt;&gt;Proxy 2: ResponseProxy 2-&gt;&gt;Proxy 1: ResponseProxy 1-&gt;&gt;Client: Response%%362%

-These proxies can take on any task, including
+These proxies can perform any tasks, including

 - Load Balancing (Distribute high load on different servers)
 - CDN tasks (lower latency due to geographically shorter distances to the client)
 - Authentication/Authorization
 - Encryption (SSL/TLS)
-- Apply optimizations (e.g. compression)
+- Applying optimizations (e.g. compression)
 - and even: **Caching!**

-To enable the client (in our case mostly the browser) and the server or proxies/servers to communicate with each other, every HTTP request and every HTTP response can be provided with metadata.
+To allow the client (in our case mostly the browser) and the server or proxies/servers to communicate with each other, every HTTP request and every HTTP response can be provided with metadata.
 These so called "HTTP headers" are standardized but it is up to each developer\* to invent and use additional headers, e.g. a typical request could look like this:

 ```http
 GET /about-us.html HTTP/1.1